keikoproj/active-monitor/README.md

 ## Example 1:

-Create a new healthcheck in healthcheck namespace:
+Create a new healthcheck with cluster level bindings to specified serviceaccount and in `health` namespace:

 `kubectl create -f https://raw.githubusercontent.com/keikoproj/active-monitor/master/examples/inlineHello.yaml`